zero-radiance/GIGL/README.txt

-GIGL - Global Illumination OpenGL Renderer
+GIGL - Tiny Global Illumination OpenGL Renderer

+DISCLAIMER: this is a work in progress! :-)

 Loosely based on the following papers:
 1. Keller, "Instant radiosity";